(The full, nine-inning Playbook was originally published during the spring of 2020. It has been updated for 2021 where applicable.)

 If you've put the requisite time and research into preparing your cheat sheet, your draft-day plans are all entirely laid out for you.
 In the midst of a draft, the excitement of the moment has a way of influencing your decision-making.
 This is precisely why you've got a plan laid out for you in black and white (or another color, if you preferred printing your cheat sheet in purple typeface, for instance).

-Don't allow yourself to get caught up in position runs where, say, Josh Hader, Kirby Yates, Roberto Osuna and Aroldis Chapman all go in Round 6 and you fear missing out on one of the top options and are pressed to pick Brad Hand too soon.
+Don't allow yourself to get caught up in position runs where, say, Josh Hader, Liam Hendriks, Aroldis Chapman and Edwin Diaz all go in Round 7 and you fear missing out on one of the top options and are pressed to pick Kenley Jansen too soon.
 That's the reason for the advice to begin jotting down bargain candidate names on your cheat sheet; in the event you cannot find any, then you'll know it's time to strike.
 Make sure you consider the best values at every position at all times, though, and don't simply follow the crowd.

 Don't change your own rankings mid-draft either.
 There'll certainly be points during the draft where you begin to doubt your own cheat sheet, but to repeat, there's a reason you put in the effort in advance, and that considerably greater time invested carries far greater weight than your split-second instincts at the draft table.
 That said, if you merely printed out one of our cheat sheets without giving your own differing opinions on players a second thought, feel free to deviate from what's listed where applicable.
 Only you know how much your draft-day materials reflect your own true opinions on player values.